Azure/azure-sdk-for-js/sdk/cognitivelanguage/ai-language-text/Samples.md

 ### Entity Recognition

-Recognize and categorize entities in text as people, places, organizations, dates/times, quantities, currencies, etc. The latest beta release can resolve entities to standard formats.
+Recognize and categorize entities in text as people, places, organizations, dates/times, quantities, currencies, etc.

 The `languageCode` parameter is optional.
 If it is not specified, the default English model will be used.